ryantig/GUSLI/README.md

     - SPDK Both: Executable which forks itself, runs spdk server in 1 process, client basic io tests in another process [spdk_app](./unitest/sample_app_spdk_both.cpp)
     - `./unitest/run` for running various Gusli unit-tests
 4. Gusli clients connect to servers via a config file.
 Example of config code can be found in a function `client_simple_test_of_server()`
+5. See unit-test directory to learn more how to use the library and how it is tests.
-5. How to link?
-See example when running `make all`
+6. How to link?
+See examples above

 #### How to integrate with Gusli
 1. First decide what does your app need.
 Serve io (like user space block device) or Issue io (then you are a client).